Grand Duchess Elizabeth Mikhailovna of Russia: Biography

 She and Adolf were happily married and the news that she was already pregnant with their first child brought great happiness to the couple.
 The pregnancy weakened her strength and come Christmas, she was so ill that she did not leave her room.
 On 28 January, Father John Bazarov was called to the dying Grand Duchess' bedside, she was drifting in and out of consciousness.
 In a moment, of consciousness, she asked about her child and was reassured she was healthy.

 After only a year of marriage, Elizabeth died giving birth to a daughter, who also did not survive.
 Her cause of death was advanced tuberculosis.
 The grief-stricken Adolf ordered the construction of a Russian Orthodox church – the St. Elizabeth's Church in Neroberg Park, Wiesbaden – to house her remains.
 The location of the church on the hill was chosen by Adolf himself so that he could always have a view of the church from his residence.
 Elizabeth's sarcophagus can still be seen today inside the church.

 The children's hospital she had planned, was opened in 1845 under the name 'Elizabeth'.
-In Saint Petersburg, her mother created the Elizabeth hospital for children in her honor, who's physician was her personal doctor she brought with her from St. Petersburg.
+In Saint Petersburg, her mother created the Elizabeth hospital for children in her honor, whose physician was her personal doctor she brought with her from St. Petersburg.
 A year and a half later, having lost another daughter, Elizabeth's sister, Maria, their mother opened orphanages in Moscow and Pavlosk, naming them after the sisters.